 People around the United States celebrate National Pediatric Hematology/Oncology Nurses’ Day each year on September 8.
 This annual national observance was first organized to pay homage to the hard work and dedication of these nurses and to honor their sacrifices.
 Oncology, pediatrics, and hematology are some of the most critical fields of medicine, requiring special attention from all practitioners.
 These brave nurses are honored on this day for their invaluable contributions and acts of service.
+Want to become one of these real-life heroes?
+Check out these nursing scholarships on Scholaroo.

 History of National Pediatric Hematology/Oncology Nurses Day